 CRE and CRAB

-This study will first obtain high‐quality, observational data about the clinical management, best-available therapy, outcome predictors, mortality and safety of the antibiotics used.
-Secondary objectives are specific questions regarding the impact of carbapenem minimal inhibitory concentration, or specific mechanisms of resistance (e.g. carbapenemase types) or phenotypes (e.g. colistin resistance).
-The risk factors, impact on mortality, and cost of infections caused by CRE will also be studied.
+This study first obtained high‐quality, observational data about the clinical management, best-available therapy, outcome predictors, mortality and safety of the antibiotics used.
+Secondary objectives were specific questions regarding the impact of carbapenem minimal inhibitory concentration, or specific mechanisms of resistance (e.g. carbapenemase types) or phenotypes (e.g. colistin resistance).
+The risk factors, impact on mortality, and cost of infections caused by CRE were also studied.

 Ultimately, EURECA will lead the way towards better management of patients with complicated intra-abdominal infections (cIAI), healthcare-associated pneumonia (HCAP), complicated urinary tract infections (cUTI), and bloodstream infections (BSI).
 All due to carbapenem-resistant Enterobacteriaceae (CRE) and Acinetobacter baumannii (CRAB).

-All cohort data is collected in such a way that scientists will be able to use the patients as historical controls in future clinical trials.
-For example, patients are followed as they are seen by the assessing physician and data will be collected at time intervals that will be most relevant when applied to new treatment regimens.
+All cohort data was collected in such a way that scientists will be able to use the patients as historical controls in future clinical trials.
+For example, patients were followed as they are seen by the assessing physician and data were collected at time intervals that will be most relevant when applied to new treatment regimens.
 In doing so, EURECA is aiming to limit the number of patients that need to be enrolled in future trials, which will significantly speed up product development and approval.